Reading-eScience-Centre/coverage-rest-client/README.md

 # coverage-rest-client

+**DEPRECATED!** *Some of the functionality of this library has been integrated natively within the [CoverageJSON](https://covjson.org) format (tiling support).
+The rest is too experimental and will not be developed further here.*

 An experimental library that wraps [Coverage or Coverage Collection objects](https://github.com/Reading-eScience-Centre/coverage-jsapi) and runs operations like subsetting through a REST API that follows the ["Coverage Data REST API Core Specification"](https://github.com/Reading-eScience-Centre/coverage-restapi) instead of loading the complete data and doing it locally.